Location plan feature

 The review process ensures that your site boundary is identifiable, this is done by providing two elements of detail regarding your site boundary’s location.
 This is commonly done by showing two different road names.

-However, this may not always be possible, so to increase the likelihood of a valid application you can mark with one road name and a landmark, if necessary.
+However, this may not always be possible, so to increase the likelihood of a valid application you can mark with one road name and a landmark, if necessary, using the label function.

 Some landmarks to consider labelling are rivers, lakes, churches, farms, barns, ponds, historical buildings (towers, castles) cemeteries, parks, football pitches, golf clubs or public paths.